NixOS/rfcs/rfcs/0145-doc-strings.md

 Although this has already sneaked into some nix comments.
 This format is not considered best practice for a variety of good reasons.

-1. Starting every line with `*` creates visual conflicts with markdown bullet list also starting with `*`
+1. Essentially combines the cons of both worlds.
 2. Takes up more space and needs autocompletion to fill missing `*` beginnings when extended.
+3. Starting every line with `*` creates visual conflicts with markdown bullet list also starting with `*`.
-3. Pro: Indentation within is clear.
+4. Pro: Indentation within is clear.
-4. Most nix users cannot identify with java or javascript.
+5. Most nix users cannot identify with java or javascript.
 They like predictable behavior.
-5. Essentially combines the cons of both worlds.

-## Alternative section headings
+## Pros-Cons for section headings

-### Use markdown headings instead
+### Markdown headings

 Example: